 The core of ICAP-III was the "AN/ALQ-218" digital receiver system, replacing the AN/ALQ-99 system, with the AN/ALQ-218 featuring a "threat library" to characterize various threats and provide the most efficient jamming response.
 ICAP-III was capable of "following" jamming, or jamming at new frequencies as the threat emitter changed frequency -- while still jamming the original frequencies.
 A digital datalink was also added to allow the Prowler to share inputs with other platforms.

 The first ICAP-III Prowler performed its initial flight in 2001, with production initiated in 2003 and initial redeliveries in 2005.
-Upgrades are expected to be complete in 2010.
-Along with ICAP-III, the Navy is implementing other improvements for the Prowler fleet, for example night-vision goggle (NVG) compatibility, adding support for NVGs plus modification cockpit and exterior lighting.
+Upgrades were complete in 2010.
+Along with ICAP-III, the Navy implemented other improvements for the Prowler fleet, for example night-vision goggle (NVG) compatibility, adding support for NVGs plus modification cockpit and exterior lighting.

 * The EA-6B was a prominent participant in American conflicts from the end of the Vietnam War.
 There were plans to downsize the Prowler forces from the mid-1990s, but the US Air Force phased out their General Dynamics EF-111A "Spark Vark" fleet of jammer aircraft in 1998, leaving the EA-6B as the "only game in town" for US ECM needs.
 The Prowler force was maintained to provide support for the Air Force along with the Navy and Marines.

-The Prowler has now being replaced in Navy service by an ECM derivative of the Boeing F/A-18E/F Super Hornet, the "EA-18G Growler", which uses the ICAP-III avionics suite.
-Marine plans for the Prowler seem to be somewhat in flux, but currently USMC EA-6Bs will start to be retired in 2016, the replacement machine being envisioned as a drone.
+The Prowler has now been replaced in Navy service by an ECM derivative of the Boeing F/A-18E/F Super Hornet, the "EA-18G Growler", which uses the ICAP-III avionics suite.
+The last service flight of a Navy Prowler was on 27 June 2015.
+The USMC plans to retire the Prowler no later than 2019; plans for a replacement are in flux.

 * The table below summarizes A-6 variants and production: